 A number of scuba divers travel to Egypt each year in an effort to explore the Red Sea’s famous shipwrecks and marine life.
 The Red Sea is one of the most well-known diving locations in the world due to its crystal-clear waters, bright coral reefs, and varied marine life.
 Additionally, the Red Sea offers divers of all skill levels a variety of diving opportunities.
-From Scalloped Hammerhead to Oceanic whitetip, and whale sharks, these are just a few of the shark species that may be found in the Red Sea.
+From Scalloped Hammerheads to Oceanic whitetips and whale sharks, these are just a few of the shark species that may be found in the Red Sea.

-Here are the best places where you can go for a dive with different types of sharks.
+For the ultimate diving experience, here are the best places where you can go for a dive with different types of sharks.

-Scalloped hammerheads are easily the most recognizable with their hammer-shaped head and long dorsal fin and are commonly found at Elphinstone and Daedalus reefs according to Ali Labib, a partner at TheyCallMeDugongi.
-Sightings are most common when the water is warm, from June to Nov.
+Scalloped hammerheads are easily the most recognizable with their hammer-shaped head and long dorsal fin.
+According to Ali Labib, a partner at TheyCallMeDugongi, these types of sharks are commonly found at Elphinstone and Daedalus reefs.
+Sightings are most common when the water is warm, starting from June and ending in November.
 Additionally, they are sometimes spotted on the outside of Jackson Reef in Tiran, but surface conditions are often harsh and need to be perfectly flat to make the dive.

 According to Labib, the most important things to remember before diving with sharks include respecting them as you are in their natural habitat, staying close to your group because sharks frequently like to look closer at divers swimming alone, and avoiding any erratic movements because you need to remain calm.
 Most essential, in shark-crowded spots, always stay beneath and never float on the surface.

 With all that being said, sharks are truly one of the most stunning aquatic creatures in the Red Sea.
 Diving underwater, you get the unique opportunity to see them in their natural environment and take in their beauty as a diver.